vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

-After the above merging and necessary cleaning, we will group the data by `country`, `sport`, and `date` to compute a new variable called `medals_total`.
-These steps should allow us to begin an initial approach to visualization, for example, by plotting `medals_total` on the y-axis and `date` on the x-axis with lines grouped by `country` and faceting by `sport`.
+After the above merging and necessary cleaning, we will group the data by `country`, `sport`, and `date` to compute a new variable called `medals_total` by taking the sum of either our medal-won indicator or our medal score assigned to differentiate gold, silver and bronze victories.
+These steps should allow us to begin an initial approach to visualization.

+#### Plot 1:

+In our first visualization, we will plot `medals_total` on the y-axis and `date` on the x-axis with lines grouped by `country` and faceting by `sport`.
+We will select just a few sports of interest to compare

+#### Plot 2:

+### A note on faceting

 It is important to note that for several of our proposed plots, we mention mapping categorical variables with many levels–such as `country`